 Allied Health/Treatment Professions Schools in Virginia

-962 students earned Other Allied Health Diagnostic, Intervention, and Treatment Professions degrees in Virginia in the 2020-2021 year.
+In 2021-2022, 954 students earned their Other Allied Health Diagnostic, Intervention, and Treatment Professions degrees in VA.

 In terms of popularity, Allied Health/Treatment Professions is the 2nd most popular major in the state out of a total 109 majors commonly available.